phhpro/atomchat/README.md

 Translations can be added by making a copy of `en.php` in the `lang` folder and renaming it, e.g. `sv.php` for Swedish, and then translating the strings.
 You are welcome to submit your translation to the script's repository.

-## Limitations
+## Limitations And Issues

-If JavaScript is disabled or not supported, or when using a text-mode browser, the page needs to be manually refreshed to execute the selected action or to view any new posts.
+- If JavaScript is disabled or not supported, or when using a text-mode browser, the page needs to be manually refreshed to execute the selected action or to view any new posts.

-## Issues

 - Decreasing the recommended minimum of the refresh rate in `$rate` may freeze the browser.